tomjoht/tomjoht.github.io/_restapicourse/pubapis_hats.md

 When you have to deal with versioning, translation, content re-use, conditional filtering, authoring workflows, and PDF output, you're going to struggle to make this work with the other tools mentioned in this course.

 ### + HATs reinforce the fact that API doc is more than endpoints
 HATs reinforce the fact that good API documentation is more than just a set of endpoints and parameters.
 Good API documentation includes guides and tutorial topics as well.
-Developers rarely write that kind of information, yet it just as important as the reference documentation.
+Developers rarely write that kind of information, yet it's just as important as the reference documentation.
 HATs lend themselves more to these guide and tutorial topics.

 ## Cons of using a help authoring tool